 Conclusions on the Portable Cordless Router

 When compared to a corded router, the cordless version is far superior.
-Because the Makita cordless has a smaller diameter where you hold it, it’s more nimble and suitable for small hands.
+In addition, because the Makita cordless has a smaller diameter where you hold it, it’s more elegant and suitable for small hands.

 I believe you will be pleased with this purchase if your budget allows it.
 If you’re going cordless, batteries are an expensive investment, so you might as well acquire all of your cordless tools from the same manufacturer.

 As a result, unless you have a lot of money to burn, the router may not be as crucial as you think when making your purchasing decision or maybe not.